Biggest CCPA Fines and Penalties Explained

 The law regulating the enforcement of the CCPA is the California Attorney General and the California Privacy Protection Agency (CPPA).

-The civil CCPA fines range from $2500 to $7500 for each violation.
+The civil CCPA fines range from $2,663 to $7,988 for each violation.
 Compared to the General Data Protection Regulation’s (GDPR) sanction, this figure may appear to be low.
-Although it could easily range from thousands to millions, depending upon the number of people violated.
+Although it could easily range from thousands to millions, depending on the number of people violated.

 Furthermore, the California statute also gives consumers a limited private right of action.
 They may bring an action against businesses for such acts as the release of data that has been encrypted.
-Court award damages ranging from $100 to $750 per person per incident or based on the actual harm suffered.
+The court awards damages ranging from $107 to $799 per person per incident or based on the actual harm suffered.

-A restraining order or declaratory judgment, such further relief that the court may deem appropriate
+A restraining order or declaratory judgment, or such further relief that the court may deem appropriate.

 Role of the California Privacy Protection Agency (CPPA)